CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/Hardware-enabled-DDOS-Protection.md

 ---
 title: Hardware-enabled DDOS Protection
 author: Cumulus Networks
-weight: 3237
+weight: 323
 aliases:
- - /display/CL3740/Hardware-enabled-DDOS-Protection
+ - /display/CL37/Hardware-enabled-DDOS-Protection
- - /pages/viewpage.action?pageId=83630346756
+ - /pages/viewpage.action?pageId=8363034
-pageID: 83630346756
+pageID: 8363034
 product: Cumulus Linux
-version: 3.7.7'4.0'
+version: 3.7.7
-imgData: cumulus-linux-37740
+imgData: cumulus-linux-377
-siteSlug: cumulus-linux-37740
+siteSlug: cumulus-linux-377
 ---
-It is crucial to also protect a switch’sthe control plane on the switch to ensure the at the proper control plane applications have access to the switch’s CPU.
+It is crucial to also protect a switch’s control plane to ensure the proper control plane applications have access to the switch’s CPU.
- Failure to
-do so could increases vulnerabilities to a Denial of Service (DOS) attack.
+Failure to do so could increase vulnerabilities to a Denial of Service (DOS) attack.
 Cumulus Linux provides control plane protection by default.
 It also offers a DDOS protection mechanism, which protects data plane, control plane and management plane traffic in the switch.
 It drops any packets that match one or more of the following criteria while incurring no performance impact:

   - Source IP address matches the destination address for IPv4 and IPv6 packets